Botanism/Botanist/README.md

 ​	After the very first version I got some help of a friend of mine.
 Together we made the bot evolve so that it could join the ranks of other servers.
 Indeed I had started to realize that the bot, however simple, may be useful to others.

+## Contributing

+If you want to contribute that would be awesome !
+We would love that :smile: !

+So to help you out, there is some rules and explanations there: [CONTRIBUTING.md](https://github.com/s0lst1ce/ForeBot/blob/master/CONTRIBUTING.md).

 ## Commands

 ### Getting started